saadkhan29/lesson-w04d05-rails-intro/README.md

 # &#x1F449; CREATE DATABASE

-`rails db:create` creates your postgres database based on the name of your Rails app.
+`rails db:create` creates your mysql database based on the name of your Rails app.

 ![](https://i.imgur.com/DIlpKJY.png)